The Cornwall Waterfront Farmers' Market will later announce the intake of vendors for the fall of 2022 and the winter of 2023.

 - Vendors require and shall provide proof of commercial liability insurance.

-- Inquire with your current insurance company to obtain liability insurance.
+- Inquire with your current insurance company to obtain commercial liability insurance.

 - Click here to consider joining Farmers' Markets Ontario to access their affordable market vendor insurance program.
-If you purchase this insurance service from DUUO, please specify that the market name is the Cornwall Waterfront Farmers' Market at 100 Water Street Cornwall Ontario, and the event hosts are the Eastern Ontario Agri-Food Network and Kozroots Community Empowerment Projects.
+If you purchase this insurance service from DUUO, please specify that the market name is the Cornwall Waterfront Farmers' Market at 1 Water Street, and the event hosts are the Eastern Ontario Agri-Food Network and Kozroots Community Empowerment Projects.
 And also name the two hosts as co-insured on your policy.

 - No resellers or franchisees.
 Vendors may only sell what they produce or make.
 This also applies to vendors with e-commerce platforms in that they cannot use the CWFM space as a pickup location for products that they resell online.

 - Vendors shall respect Ontario and Canadian food regulations, for example not selling non-quota ungraded eggs, or dairy and meat products that do not come from a licensed facility.